 As shown in Figure 8-Figure 10, the overall trend of HI sequences and their local details among ICA, SAE, and RFA have been illustrated in a picture-picture way.
 Two subgraphs in each figure show part of the HI sequences in the two rectangular boxes of the total graph.
 In order to achieve a clear comparison, the subgraphs only show the HI sequences with the same length, that is, if some HI sequences in the box are interrupted, they will not be displayed in the subgraphs.

 Since the chosen engine datasets are simulated under the continuous degradation status, a good information fusion method should be robust to the local data noise and highlight the degradation trend: the HI sequences should have good monotonicity and tendency.
 As shown in the above figures, RFA still achieves the best performance, which depicts good tendency overall and exhibits superior robustness to noise locally.
 The non-recurrent deep architecture, SAE, is slightly inferior.
-In comparison, the statistical method, ICA, has the poor noise robustness and does not exhibit the satisfied results.
+In comparison, the statistical method, ICA, has poor noise robustness and does not exhibit the satisfied results.

 Metrics of information fusion